lsimons/caseum/docs/guides/stages.md

 4. **Events**:
    * You can consider using a formal standard for defining and maintaining event definitions.
    * If you have a lot of system-to-system events, you may already be using lower-level technical specifications, like Swagger for REST APIs or Avro for messaging systems.
 If so, there is little value in codifying the event view.
-   * Otherwise, you can use the [cloudevents coding guide](../events/event-template.md).
+   * Otherwise, you can use the [CloudEvents coding guide](../events/event-template.md).
 5. **Actors**:
    * There's no executable specification for actors.
 Maintain the role descriptions as text, like in phase 2.
 6. **UI**: